Phillips v. Martin Marietta Corp.

 Phillips v.
-Martin Marietta Corp., 400 U.S. 542 (1971), was a United States Supreme Court landmark case in which the Court held that under Title VII of the Civil Rights Act of 1964, an employer may not, in the absence of business necessity, refuse to hire women with pre-school-age children while hiring men with such children.
+Martin Marietta Corp., 400 U.S. 542 (1971), is a United States Supreme Court landmark case in which the Court held that under Title VII of the Civil Rights Act of 1964, an employer may not, in the absence of business necessity, refuse to hire women with pre-school-age children while hiring men with such children.
 It was the first gender-discrimination case under Title VII to reach the Court.

 Background

 The Martin Marietta Corporation had a policy which did not allow the hiring of mothers with pre-school aged children because they were assumed to be unreliable employees; Ida Phillips, a mother, applied for a job at the company and was denied because of her circumstance as a mother.
 Phillips sued under Title VII claiming that the policy was discriminatory.

 In an alliance between feminists and civil rights organizations, Phillips, a white woman, was represented by the Legal Defense and Education Fund of the NAACP.